On the pressure decline analysis for hydraulic fractures in elasto-plastic materials: Mathematical formulation of the problem

 \section{Mathematical formulation of the problem}

 Let us consider a problem of a plane strain hydraulic fracture propagating in elasto-plastic material.
 The basic geometry of the problem corresponds to the classical KGD model.
+Note that, despite its geometrical simplicity, the KGD model can be utilized to describe properly the basic physical mechanisms that govern the HF problem (see e.g. \cite{Wrobel_2015,Wrobel_2017,Wrobel_2018,Wrobel_2021,Wrobel_redirection,Perkowska_2016}).

-The general system of governing equations employed in the ELFEN software describes \citep{Profit_2016,Profit_ARMA,Profit_2018}: \begin{itemize} \item{Equilibrium of the effective stress in the rock formation and the external loads.} \item{Porous flow in the rock formation.} \item{Fluid flow inside the fracture.} \end{itemize} In our analysis the component problem of porous flow in the rock formation is neglected.
+The general system of governing equations employed in the Elfen software describes \citep{Profit_2016,Profit_ARMA,Profit_2018}: \begin{itemize} \item{Equilibrium of the total stress in the rock formation and the external loads (rock deformation is governed by the effective stress).} \item{Porous flow in the rock formation.} \item{Fluid flow inside the fracture.} \end{itemize} In our analysis the component problem of porous flow in the rock formation is neglected.
 The phenomenon of fluid loss to the formation is reduced to the Crater leak-off model.
+In the general case the Elfen package employs Darcy law to describe the fluid transport within the solid phase.

 The corresponding equation for the stress equilibrium reads: